sdcst12-students/b202-working-with-strings-Ikun000000/README.md

 * Use len(string) to find the length of a string
 * Use some of the methods working with strings
 * Modify the content of strings
-* Import variables from other files
+* Import variables from other files0

 Read through the example files